 Repligen to Report Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- WALTHAM, Mass., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Repligen Corporation (NASDAQ:RGEN) today announced that the Company will report its fourth quarter and full year 2022 financial results on Wednesday, February 22, 2023.
+WALTHAM, Mass., Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Repligen Corporation RGEN today announced that the Company will report its fourth quarter and full year 2022 financial results on Wednesday, February 22, 2023.
 The Company will issue a press release before the market opens and will host a conference call at 8:30 a.m.
 EST to discuss business updates and financial results for the three- and twelve- month reporting periods ended December 31, 2022.

 The conference call will be accessible by dialing toll-free (844) 274-3999 for domestic callers and (412) 317-5607 for international callers.
 No passcode is required for the live call.
 In addition, a webcast will be accessible via the Investor Relations section of the Company's website.
 Both the conference call and webcast will be archived for a period of time following the live event.
 The replay dial-in numbers are (877) 344-7529 for callers in the U.S., (855) 669-9658 for callers in Canada and (412) 317-0088 for international callers.
 Replay listeners must provide the passcode 3661340.